polymer-dart/polymerize/README.md

 But unfortunately maintaining bazel build file is not an easy task, expecially when dealing with transitive dependencies.

-`polymerize` can be used to automatically generate all that stuff for you from your `pubspec.yaml` (and resolved lock file).
+`polymerize` can be used to automatically generate and update all the `bazel` stuff for you from your `pubspec.yaml` (and resolved lock file).

-You only have to write and maitain your `pubspec.yaml` and  `polymerize init -y <path-to-root-pubspec.yaml` after installing the polymerize tool:
+With that all you have to do is to write and maitain your usual `pubspec.yaml` and then run `polymerize init -y <path-to-root-pubspec.yaml` (after installing the polymerize tool):

     pub global activate polymerize  # <-- to install the tool